 Treatment of B12 Deficiency

-Often, doctors treat anemia through injections of hydroxo-B12, methyl B-12 or cyano B-12.
+Often, doctors treat anemia through injections of hydroxo-B12, methyl B12 or cyano B12.
 Shots are typically given daily for a week, then once a week for a month, then monthly.
-You can learn how to give yourself shots or a family member can learn how to administer the shots.
+You can learn how to give yourself shots, or a family member can learn how to administer the shots.

 People with a B12 allergy may have hypersensitive responses to the injection.
-Allergic responses can include shortness of breath, swelling of the face, lips tongue or other body parts and rash, hives or itching.
-Some people have immediate responses to an injection, but for others it can take several days to several weeks of injections for the allergic responses to appear.
+Allergic responses can include shortness of breath, swelling of the face, lips, tongue or other body parts, and rashes, hives or itching.
+Some people have immediate responses to an injection, but for others, it can take from several days to several weeks of injections for an allergic response to appear.

-If you develop a rash, hives or other skin condition in response to B12 shots, speak with your doctor immediately.
+If you develop rashes, hives or other skin condition in response to B12 shots, speak with your doctor immediately.
 You may have hypersensitivity, and you will likely continue to have adverse responses as long as you continue injections.

 If you're hypersensitive, your doctor may choose to have you try sublingual, nasal or oral forms of B12.
 If you discontinue B12 injections, it may take as long as four months for your rash to clear up.

 Caution With a B12 Rash